 Interest rates are just 1 of 3 major powers that the Federal Reserve has to help stabilize the economy.
-I go into a ton of detail about this subject in the Increase Your Financial IQ Course (coming soon)!

 Remember, economic reports like the Fear and Greed Index, GDP, and employment rates are statistics that tell us about the current and past state of the economy.
 It is telling you how the economy has recently performed.

 Indicators like the Federal Reserve changing the interest rate reflects how the economy is doing and is a more forward indicator.
 The Federal Reserve will adjust interest rates based on its analysis of where the economy is and what the future looks like.

 Owning a Mix of Offensive and Defensive Stocks

 It is important to compose a portfolio that has both offensive and defensive stock so that you can be prepared for a fluctuating market.